SW-g16/sw/documentation/final-report.md

 ## Goals

 // |write|6:8|define goals of application|goals were written weeks ago. needs update.|
+// Updated for formal language, very little contents.

 ### Primary Goals
-Our goal for the project was to provide an application capable of vizualizing the internal votes of legislative assemblies, providing users with oversight and the tools with which to analyze this data through filters.
-For this to work, we need to achieve the following sub-goals:
+The goal of this project was to provide an application capable of vizualizing the internal votes of legislative assemblies, providing users with oversight and the tools with which to analyze this data through filters.
+To achieve this, the following sub-goals needed to be achieved:
- - We need to provide an endpoint that combines the open voting data from several sources.
+ - The creation of an endpoint that combines the open voting data from a number of legislative assemblies.
- - We need to enhance said endpoint as to achieve 5 TimBL-stars
+ - The enhancement of this endpoint until it fits the 5-TimBL star requirements.
- - The data in the endpoint needs to have several meaningful Data Views for humans defined.
+ - Definining several meaningful Data Views for this endpoint.
- - These Data Views need to be output to LD-R UI components
+ - Outputting these Data Views to a suitable user interface.
+ - Integrating UI elements that allow users to select and apply filters to the data.

 ### Secondary Goals
-As additional goals, we also considered trying to achieve the following:
+The following goals were also considered part of the project.
+However, as they did not pertain to core functionality, they were relegated to secondary status.
  - Integrating a visual network graph data browser as a LD-R UI component, or apply one if such a component already exists.
  - Analyzing the data using machine learning techniques for semantic data.
- - Defining Data Views for viewing statistics and interesting output of analyzing machiness.
+ - Defining Data Views for viewing statistics and other interesting output of analyzing machiness.
  - Adding LD-R UI functionality so standard plots and charts could be used to vizualize statistics and the output of the analyzer.

 ## Application
 ### Description
 #### Open Endpoint

-Upon employment, we'd make openly available a read-only SPARQL endpoint, releasing our produced data to the semantic web.
+Upon application deployment, a read-only SPARQL endpoint would be made publicly, releasing the project data to the semantic web.

 #### Technical Requirements
-//TODO label tabel
-The Satisfaction requirements imply the following Technical Requirements
+The goals and project requirements imply the following Technical Requirements

 |TR_id|is essential|description|
 |---|---|---|